What is cognitive therapy?

 What is behavioral therapy?
 CBT is really two forms of therapy: cognitive and behavioral therapy.
 Behavioral therapy is sometimes used initially with individuals who are too anxious or too depressed to even acknowledge that their thinking is part of the problem.

 Behavioral therapy encourages you to try simple tasks, which gradually improve your self-esteem.
 Once you see that you can positively change your thinking, you may be more willing to acknowledge the role your negative thinking plays in how you feel.
 But in most cases, individuals are encouraged to start directly with cognitive therapy rather than behavioral therapy.
+(Reference: Cognitive Therapy Guide)

 In the 1950s, American psychologist Albert Ellis introduced Rational Therapy in which people were taught the A-B-C approach for dealing with uncomfortable situations.
 The A-B-C approach states that when a person is confronted with an adversity A, their beliefs B, will influence the way they respond to that adversity and lead to emotional and behavioral consequences C.